 Butternut Squash, Roasted Apple and Goats’ Cheese Dip

-You could also use this mixture to stuff dates, following this method by the glorious Giada.
+Another thing you can do with this dip is use it to stuff dates, following this method.
 These dates are great with or without the prosciutto, but do put a few grains of chopped nuts into each date along with the butternut filling.

 The fresh tang of the apple in this little appetizer pairs well with a glass of dry bubbly Cava.
 Alternatively, try a rich glass of Apothic Red Winemaker’s Blend.
 The touches of vanilla and mocha in the wine enhance the sweetness of the squash and the creaminess of the cheese.

 If you love squash, you’ll also love another recipe of mine that’s for chicken baked with butternut squash and sage .

 And now here is today’s recipe for Butternut Squash and Goat Cheese Dip:

 - 1 large tart apple, peeled, cored and quartered

 - 1 tsp. olive oil